nearform/openapi-transformer-toolkit/README.md

 $ npm run json2ts
 ```

 The generated JSON schemas and TypeScript types will be saved in the output schemas and types folders respectively.

+#### Additional Configuration

+OpenAPI Transformer Toolkit package utilises the [json-schema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript) package.

+This package allows you to specify [additional options which can be passed to the command when executing](https://www.npmjs.com/package/json-schema-to-typescript#user-content-options), for example to affect the style of output, or change how `additionalProperties` from your API definition is handled.

+To utilise this feature, OpenAPI Transformer Toolkit can read these additional options from a file when being used from a CLI.
+[An example of this can be found here](https://github.com/nearform/openapi-transformer-toolkit/blob/master/example/json-schema-to-typescript-config.json).

+When using OpenAPI Transformer Toolkit programmatically, these options can optionally be supplied as the third argument to the `oas2ts` and `json2ts` functions.